mpkin/PhD-tutorials/RNPL/rnpletal_installguide.md

 This document serves as a guide to install RNPL, XVS, and DV on Ubuntu-based systems.
 The instructions here are a modified version of the (outdated?) guide found [here](http://laplace.physics.ubc.ca/Doc/rnpletal/rnpletal-ubuntu.html).

-NOTE: at present these instructions do not seem to get XVS working properly (BadDrawable error), though DV works fine

 ### 0. Update the System

 In the following I will assume that your system has been fully upgraded: